apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

 will be working on a specific case.
 This tutorial is not meant as a step-by-step guide.

-**Lets start!**
+**Let's start!**

 Set up
 ------

-Let's setup the Arrow repository.
+Let's set up the Arrow repository.
 We presume here that Git is already installed.
 Otherwise please see the :ref:`set-up` section.

 Once the `Apache Arrow repository <https://github.com/apache/arrow>`_